2018 NHL Draft: Carolina Hurricanes Pick Andrei Svechnikov #2 Overall

 About Andrei Svechnikov

-Despite missing some time to start the season, Andre Svechnikov quickly proved that he is indeed one of the very best players in the entire 2018 draft class when he scored 40 goals and 72 points in 44 games in his first (and potentially only) OHL season with the Barrie Colts.
+Despite missing some time to start the season, Andrei Svechnikov quickly proved that he is indeed one of the very best players in the entire 2018 draft class when he scored 40 goals and 72 points in 44 games in his first (and potentially only) OHL season with the Barrie Colts.
 At 6 foot 2 and 186 pounds, Svechnikov has the ideal size for a scoring winger and his ability to play on both wings makes him even more valuable as a prospect.

 THW Prospect Profile Excerpt: